|

 its material contents.
 This is why you often see an "A" following

-the number, such as 675A or 13A, etc.
+the number, such as 675A or 13A, etc. The "A"

 Batteries have a positive (+) and negative (-) side and